Stark, Wild, Fascinating Reykjavik

 Attractions – Reykjavik’s many museums offer insight into this country’s fascinating Nordic History.
 Start with the Saga Museum for a look into how the Vikings fought and lived with displays of wax figures depicting scenes of the earliest settlers (circa 874 AD).
 The National Museum displays more than 2,000 artifacts from the ninth century to the present.
 For a different experience, live actors at the open-air Reykjavik City Museum -Arbaejarsafn offer scenes of how settlers lived in the old days in an open-air museum, and it traces the development of Reykjavik and Iceland from their beginnings to today.

 While the Blue Lagoon is located outside Reykjavik, this is a must if you have enough time in Reykjavik.
 The mineral-rich thermal waters are a perfect 104 degrees Fahrenheit, and the minerals and algae in the water are supposed to improve skin and even cure psoriasis.
-The Blue Lagoon is about an hour’s drive from the city and there is a round-trip bus ticket and admission available.
+The Blue Lagoon is about an hour’s drive from the city.

 The sea around Reykjavik is popular with many types of whales, dolphins and seals.
-Whale watching tours also pass by Puffin Island.
+Many whale watching tours also pass by Puffin Island.
 The whale watching season runs from late March to late October.